Groodian/HomeMission/README.md

   tasks: [Task!]!

   # Get open tasks that have not been completed yet and are not assigned to another user.
-  # Only load tasks max two weeks in the past and max for weeks in the future.
+  # Only load tasks max two weeks in the past and max four weeks in the future.
   openTasks: [Task!]!

   # Get all receipts that are correlated to the users home.